In-Text Citations as Magical Acts

 Understanding In-Text Citations as Magical Acts

 Every act of acknowledgment holds potential for manifestation.
-I emphasiz in Multi-Media Magic that using in-text citations transforms the act of referencing into a form of invocation.
-When you cite a source within your writing, you are consciously or unconsciously calling upon the energies, wisdom, or authority associated with that source. #
+I emphasize in Multi-Media Magic that using in-text citations transforms the act of referencing into a form of invocation.
+When you cite a source within your writing, you are consciously or unconsciously calling upon the energies, wisdom, or authority associated with that source.

 How It Works

 The act of citing is a bridge between your intent and the source's energy.
 It is akin to casting a small spell, where the words and references is symbols that channel specific energies into your work.
-This aligns with the idea that language and symbols are tools within magical practice. #
+This aligns with the idea that language and symbols are tools within magical practice.

 Role in my Framework